-Picking the right wedding venue is not as simple as you may think.
-There's so much that you have to consider with our without the help of a Wedding Planner.
+Picking your wedding venue is not as simple as you may think.
+There’s so much that you have to consider with our without the help of a Wedding Planner.

 I remember last year, a couple hired us to serve as a Day of Coordinator for their wedding.
 Typically when we serve in this capacity, the couple has already agreed to do the majority of the work including picking the right venue.

 We sat down with them to go over their wedding details.
 Things such as day of expectations, decor, and timeline was essential.
 We also set aside time to go look at the venue and that’s when I knew the couple made several bad decisions regarding their venue.